 If you don’t have the time or desire, you don’t need to start a big legitimate side business, either.
 You can simply donate plasma on weekends, pet sit on nights when you’re available, or sell old items in your home online.

 Side hustling helps provide a great creative outlet for most people and allows you to diversify your income so you aren’t relying on one single income source.
+Don’t forget to use a good online accounting software to keep things in order.

 5. Get a Roommate